 Claims experience within the HBC Scheme can vary greatly from year to year depending on economic conditions in both the home building market and in the community generally.
-Since the adoption of the single insurer model from 1 July 2010, insurance market cycles are only likely to impact the scheme to the extent that the insurer seeks to obtain reinsurance cover from the commercial insurance market.
+During the adoption of the single insurer model from 1 July 2010, insurance market cycles are only likely to impact the scheme to the extent that the insurer seeks to obtain reinsurance cover from the commercial insurance market.

-For the first few years after the current HBC Scheme commenced in 2002, the NSW economy performed reasonably well, and conditions were generally favourable for home builders.
-As over 90 per cent of the insurance claims arise from the insolvency of the builder, the downturn in the economy in 2008 drove a significant increase in claims on the scheme as even some larger builders failed.
+For the first few years after the previous HBC Scheme commenced in 2002, the NSW economy performed reasonably well, and conditions were generally favourable for the residential building industry.
+As over 90 per cent of the insurance claims arise from the insolvency of the builder or tradesperson, the downturn in the economy in 2008 drove a significant increase in claims on the scheme as even some larger builders failed.
 Poor business decisions are also more likely to convert into business failure if additional financing is unexpectedly required or existing loans need to be renegotiated or rolled over when lending or investing conditions are tight.
 Any serious assessment of the scheme should place substantial weight not only on the long tail nature of the scheme, but also that different economic circumstances can yield significantly different claims results.

-As the cover provided by HBC Scheme insurers extends over at least six years from completion of work, the downturn in the building industry between 2008 and 2010 has given rise to claims because major defects now emerging may involve builders that have become insolvent since then.
-As a consequence, the claim experience of even early underwriting years has continued to deteriorate.
-During the 12 months to 31 March 2017, there was an increase of \$90 million, or 14 per cent, in the overall estimated net incurred claims cost reported by the scheme insurers.
+As the cover provided by HBC Scheme insurers extends over at least six years from completion of work, the downturn in the building industry between 2008 and 2012 has given rise to claims because major defects now emerging may involve builders or tradespeople that have become insolvent since then.
+As a consequence, the claims experience of even early underwriting years has continued to deteriorate.
+During the 12 months to 30 September 2017, there was an increase of \$77 million, or 11 per cent, in the overall estimated net incurred claims cost reported by the scheme insurers.